junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Lucifer, without hesitation, pours into Nick's body through his open mouth.
 The demon's eyes are rid of the pupil-less blackness, turning into burning white.

-A loud thunderous sound rumbles the place.
+A loud thunderous sound rumbles through the place.
 Lightning flares from the thin air.
-Dean and Sam barely manage to keep their eyes open, watching as Lucifer settling comfortably inside Nick, stretching his shoulders.
-Enormous, complete wings in its full span cast grand black shadow on the wall behind him.
+Dean and Sam barely manage to keep their eyes open, watching as Lucifer settles comfortably inside Nick, stretching his shoulders.
+Enormous, complete wings in their full span cast a grand black shadow on the wall behind him.

 Lucifer sighs contentedly.
 "Now we are talking."